 Natalie, one of my characters in my new book, Next Year in Jerusalem!
 Romance, Mystery & Spiritual Awakenings, is trying to handle a very common issue that women face in marriage.
 She has become bored, but knows she is married to a great guy.
 Her mind is wandering and she is at risk!

 What is this boredom all about?
 I've heard hundreds of tales of woe around boredom in my practice as a psychologist.
 I can sum it up by saying that most of the time the boredom stems from a core problem.
 That problem is disappointment that the spouse doesn't understand his wife better.
 Or more simply, that it has turned out that he is not very good at mind reading!
-5 Ways To Be Happy About Your Love Life Right Now!
+5 Ways To STOP Complaining And Appreciate The Life You Have

 For example, I discovered that my client was disappointed because her husband wasn't sensitive to her feelings.
 However, upon further questioning, my client admitted that she didn't make clear to her husband that her feelings were hurt or that she needed extra hugs and attention.
 She assumed he would just pick up on it.
 After all, he had said how much he loved her!